hxtree/galaxyops/services/audio-service/README.md

 WIP unstable

-The audio for the game is intentionally retro, we're talking Impulse Tracker (\*.it) files.
+This audio service is intentionally designed to play only retro music.
+We're talking Impulse Tracker (\*.it) files.

 Audio files will imported and consumed by Unreal game engine.
 Unreal features ability to play multiple files at once, e.g. sound effects. and govern the